-What is Domain Spoofing and Why is it a Problem for Marketers?
+What is Domain Spoofing and Why is it Still a Problem?

 Website spoofing, or domain spoofing, is the creation of low-quality websites, often masquerading as well-known or high-quality sites, usually for the purposes of fraud.